Directives

 }

-Conditional rendering directive is used to conditionally render an element to the dom.
-It will remove the element from the dom if the value of the directive is false and append the element if otherwise.
+This directive is used to conditionally render an element to the DOM.
+It will remove the element from the DOM if the value of the directive is false, and append the element if the value is true.
+You can find more information about the list rendering in the documentation here.

 Example.